Kazuma Takakura

 CV | Email

 Hi!
-I am a Ph.D. student in Economics at University of Maryland from fall 2024.
+I am a Ph.D. student in Economics at University of Maryland since Fall 2024.
 My research interests are industrial organization, development, and innovation.

 Work in Progress